 It can be difficult to figure out when to sell a stock, whether it has gone up or down in value.
-Investors don’t want to miss out on further gains, just as they don’t want to see further losses to an asset that’s tanking.
+Investors don’t want to miss out on further gains when a stock is rising, just as they don’t want to see further losses if the stock’s price is dropping.

-Trying to time the market is extremely challenging and can result in extensive losses.
+Trying to time the market is extremely challenging and can result in extensive losses, never mind stress.
 Instead, it’s typically a better investment strategy to build up a diverse portfolio and invest for the long term — or however long it will take to reach financial goals.

-In the case of unrealized gains, this means investors will pay lower capital gains taxes.
-If an asset has gone down in value since it was purchased, an investor may choose to sell it to offset their gains, or they may hold on to it as part of a long-term strategy.
+In the case of unrealized gains, this means investors will likely pay lower capital gains taxes.
+If an asset has lost value since it was purchased, an investor may choose to sell it to offset their gains, or they may hold on to it as part of a long-term strategy.